Feminism | Posted by Talia on 09/4/2013

 Feminism | Posted by Shira and Dina on 02/1/2010

 Source: Rachel Papo, “Hanging Out on the Weekend.”
 2005.

 I have always thought the Jewish coming of age ritual for a girl was a Bat Mitzvah, the grasp of the Torah in ceremoniously manicured hands a rite of passage.
 Rachel Papo’s photographs show me that the coming of age for Jewish women in another hemisphere is the army, the positioning of a weapon in expecting hands a passage to a nationality that overrides patriarchal assumptions of femininity.

 The United States military continues to be dominated by men.
 Masculinity continues to be conflated with violence and weaponry with notoriously phallic connotations.
-Maybe because of their minority status (women make up 20 percent of the US armed forces) and maybe because of the rampant macho-ism army institutions promote, one in three female soldiers will experience sexual assault while serving in …
+Maybe because of their minority status (women make up 20 percent of the US armed forces) and maybe because of the rampant macho-ism army institutions promote, one in three …

 Feminism | Posted by Paul S on 07/27/2009

 Gender Equality and Religion: Using the Burqa Ban as a Jumping-Off Point

 France: one woman wearing a niqab (burqa) and the other dressed in typical Western clothing walking together